This post may contain affiliate links.

-I made Madeleines once before and they did not turn out to be all that tasty, so I decide to try and make them better.
-What could make these little dryish cake like cookies better?
+I made Madeleines once before and they did not turn out to be all that tasty, so I decided to try and make them better.
+What could make these little dryish cake-like cookies better?
 Dipping them in melted butter and cinnamon sugar after they are baked, of course!
 Yes, while perhaps these Madeleines are not traditional, they are, as my mom put it “sit down and eat the whole batch good.”

 In a small bowl place flour, cream of tartar, baking powder, and salt.

 In the bowl of an electric mixer beat one egg and the vanilla.

 Slowly beat in the sugar.

 Remove from the mixer and fold in the dry ingredients and melted butter.

 Refrigerate, covered, for half an hour.
 Then allow to sit at room temperature for 15 minutes.

 While you wait you can prepare your Madeleine pan, just butter all the wells thoroughly.

 Once your batter is ready spoon batter into each of the 12 wells.
 Try to make them as even as possible.

 Bake at 375F for 10-12 minutes, or until they spring back when lightly touched.
 Allow to cool in the pan for 15 minutes.